 NOTE: Direct thermal media is chemically treated to be heat-sensitive.
-Direct sunlight or heat sources may 'expose' the media.
+Exposure to direct sunlight or heat sources may damage the media.

 - Do NOT store media with chemicals or cleaning products. - · Leave media in its protective packaging and remove the packaging only before use. - Many media types and label adhesives have a shelf life or expiration date.
-Always use the oldest, viable (non-expired) media first.
+Always use the oldest viable (non-expired) media first.